Polymer/koa-node-resolve/README.md

 ```

 Because this is middleware, you can use it in a simple static file server as well as a proxy server sitting in front of a test server such as the one `karma` starts up.
 (See [karma testing setup](#karma-testing-setup) below.)

+Note: HTML and JavaScript are parsed on every request for those content-types, it is intended for use in development context to fascilitate build-free testing/iteration as opposed to in a high volume production webserver.

 ## Installation